ruibing-jin/ruibing-jin.github.io/index.md

 - **1st Place Winner**, 4th CVPR UG2+ Challenge (10k USD prizes): Fully Supervised Action Recognition in the Dark (2021)

 ## Services
-I am a reviewer of top-tier conferences and journals including CVPR, ICCV, ECCV, TCSVT, TII, etc.
+I am a reviewer of top-tier conferences and journals including CVPR, ICCV, ECCV, TCSVT, TNNLS, TII, PR, etc.

 ## News
 - **[May.
 2024]** One paper is accepted by *IEEE Transactions on Artificial Intelligence*.